-Penn State Hershey Hematology/Oncology at Penn State Hershey Children's Hospital provides comprehensive care to infants, children, adolescents and young adults with a variety of healthcare needs.
+Penn State Health Hematology/Oncology at Penn State Children's Hospital provides comprehensive care to infants, children, adolescents and young adults with a variety of healthcare needs.
 Care is provided using a multidisciplinary team with the expertise of many other pediatric specialists, and with the patient and family being at the center of the healthcare team.

 Our pediatric Hematology service cares for children with all types of blood disorders including sickle cell anemia, hemophilia, and bleeding and thrombotic disorders.
 The hematology consult clinic deals with difficult diagnostic or therapeutic problems.